OWASP/samm/Current Releases/v2.0b/core/governance/g-strategy-metrics.md

 #### Notes
 <!--
-should also include organisational perspective + link to business priorities and regulatory compliance The goal here is to promote the metrics as well as the application security program.
+should also include organizational perspective + link to business priorities and regulatory compliance The goal here is to promote the metrics as well as the application security program.

 **Summit MN**: